 Personally, I use a car dryer (here’s the link to mine) to remove as much water as possible.
-Then I use a soft, clean and plush microfiber to dab away the excess.
+Then I use a soft, clean and plush microfiber to dab away any excess spots of water.

 Notice that I said dab, and not wipe.
 Wiping increases the risk of scratches because it creates friction.
 Instead, just lightly press the microfiber onto the paint and it’ll soak up the water without risking damage to the paint.

 Take a look at this article I’ve written on how to dry your car without causing scratches and swirl marks to learn exactly what kind of tools and safe, and which should be avoided.

 Tip #10 Never Let Your Microfiber Touch the Floor

 Another tips for washing and drying your car safely, is to keep your microfiber clean.
 This means it should never touch the floor, even when you’re done for the day and ready to wash it.